Cruising

 The Rockery Café

-In historic Seward Street, this coffee shop and restaurant serves freshly baked bread, home-made burgers and pickles and salmon cured in house.
+On historic Seward Street, this cosy coffee shop and restaurant serves freshly baked bread, house-made burgers and pickles, and salmon cured on site.

 map pinJuneau